guinetn/browserLocalHomepage/assets/books/devops/cicd.md

 To frequently deliver apps to customers by introducing automation into the stages of app development.

+For software lifecycle,  CD/CI together mean that whatever changes are made to the code, should be integrated into the Production environment without turning the environment OFF.

 CI/CD pipeline enable teams to release a constant flow of software updates into production to quicken release cycles, lower costs, and reduce the risks associated with development.

 Continuous Integration (CI)